hakzsam/re-pcounter-tools/hwdocs/pcounter/nv50/nv50-intro.rst

 rasterizer_tiles_killed_by_zcull_count
 -----------------------------------

-Count of tiles (each of which contain 1-8 pixels) killed by the zcull unit.
+The number of pixels killed by the zcull unit in the rasterizer.

 .. _rasterizer-tiles-in-count:
 rasterizer_tiles_in_count